userfrosting/learn/04.installation/01.requirements/01.basic-stack/docs.md

     twig: true
 ---

 The basic stack requirements for running UserFrosting are pretty typical of any web framework or CMS.
 Those requirements are the software required to _run_ UserFrosting, usually on a "server".
-Theses are different from the [developer tools used to build your website](/installation/requirements/essential-tools-for-php) which we'll see on the next page.
+These are different from the [developer tools used to build your website](/installation/requirements/essential-tools-for-php) which we'll see on the next page.

 To run UserFrosting, you'll need four things :